-On occasion, women who have had their fallopian tubes “tied” as a means of birth control wish to reverse that surgery.
+On occasion, patients who have had their fallopian tubes “tied” as a means of birth control wish to reverse that surgery.
 Although tubal ligation reversal can be done with some success, there are many cases where fertility is not restored.
-In vitro fertilization (IVF) is the treatment option recommended most often for women with tubal disease.
+In vitro fertilization (IVF) is the treatment option recommended most often for patients with tubal disease.